Vanille-N/chainmap/README.md

 - you want a `HashMap` shared by multiple objects/threads, then you can use `map.extend()` and make calls to `update` on it
 - you have a collection of mappings that you want to override locally without affecting the default values, this can be done with `map.extend()` then calls to `insert`

+Possible use cases that group all of the above include:

+#### 1. Management of nested scopes for implementing an interpreter

 An example from the appropriate section of the Book: 15.
 Scoping rules - RAII

 ```rust